OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:14

 David was the youngest.
-Now the three oldest followed Saul,
+The three eldest had gone after Saul,

 ## 1 Samuel 17:15